When Do Kittens Start Eating Food? A Veterinarian Says Sooner Than You Might Think

 When Can Kittens Eat Wet Food?

-Anytime within four to six weeks when kittens start eating food because it's easy for them to consume and digest.
+Kittens can start eating wet food anytime within four to six weeks of age—that's when it becomes easy for them to lap it up and digest.
 If their mom hasn't done so already, lead them to the dish and gently put a smidgen of food on their mouths a couple of times.
 Soon, they'll totally take over getting in their nom-noms.

 When Can Kittens Eat Dry Food?